vimc/montagu-api/spec/spec.md

 see estimates that their modelling group has uploaded.
 If the touchstone is `finished` then all users can see all estimates.
 There should not be any estimates if the touchstone is `in-preparation`.

+Required permissions: `estimates.read`, `scenarios.read`, `modelling-groups.read`.
+If the estimate belongs to a touchstone that is `open` then it are only returned if the user has `estimates.read-unfinished` scoped to the uploading modelling group (or to the more permissive * scope)

 Schema: [`BurdenEstimateWithData.schema.json`](BurdenEstimateWithData.schema.json)